Just Desserts - Hanoi's Best International Sweet Treats

 Craving something sweet?
 With the array of expats living in Hanoi, there are restaurants from all over the world, offering a variety in cuisine—with that coming delectable sweets.
 Here is the list of the best desserts in Hanoi.

 Not only does Fanny do aesthetically appealing ice cream creations, but the atmosphere of the restaurant is luxurious.
-Set in a French Colonial home on 51 Ly Thuong Kiet, it is convieniently close to the Old Quarter, yet far away enough to be outside the traffic.
+Set in a French Colonial home, it is convieniently close to the Old Quarter, yet far away enough to be outside the traffic.

 While also a restaurant, Saint Honore has the best French bakery in town.
 Their display case will leave you drooling.
 With colorful macaroons, decadent cakes, and picturesque baked goods, it might be hard to choose what to order.
 Their chocolate loaf is particularly rich and sumptuous.
 They have three locations—one on Xuan Dieu, one in Ciputra Residence Complex and the other across the street from Vincom Center.

 Saint-Honore - Photo: @_taki.saki_

 Patbingsu or bingsu is a familiar Korean shaved ice dessert for youngsters.
 This kind of sweet cold dessert comprises a variety of delicious ingredients such as red beans, condensed milk, and chopped fruit.
 You will be surprised by its varieties namely strawberry bingsu, chocolate bingsu, and green tea bingsu.
 Bingsu outlets are available in almost all districts in Hanoi.